Tinker Field

 Quick Facts:

 For the 2000 season, the newer facilities at Disney’s Wide World of Sports enticed the Tampa Bay Devil Rays to move their Orlando Rays down to Walt Disney World.
 However, attendance there suffered because Orlando residents didn’t want to drive 20 miles down a freeway in rush-hour traffic to cheer on their ball club.
-The team is moving to Montgomery, Ala., for 2004.
+The team moved to Montgomery, Ala., for 2004.

 Return to the Stadiums page